DanieleGhezzi25/AdvancedStatistics/README.md

 # Advanced Statistics for Physics Analysis
 This repository contains the final project and assignments for the **Advanced Statistics for Physics Analysis** course (Physics of Data, University of Padua).
+The course focused on Bayesian statistics and its practical implementation using R.

 ## Project
 This study investigates the atmospheric $CO_2$ concentration records from the Mauna Loa Observatory (1958–2025) to model the dynamics of carbon accumulation using **Bayesian regression**.
 By comparing linear (constant growth) and quadratic (accelerating growth) empirical models, we provide decisive statistical evidence favoring an accelerating trend in $CO_2$ accumulation.
 The model projects the underlying atmospheric $CO_2$ trend to reach approximately 453.0 ppm by 2035.